missydupreast/PerScholasDACapstone/README.md

 *What are the top 10 states with the highest number of customers?* <br>

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/63cec576-8a76-42a4-a7a4-d53fcf7c95d2) <br>
 For this visualization, I used a bar chart and arranged the states by count of customer social security numbers in descending order.
-I filtered to display only the top 10. <br>
+I filtered to display only the top 10.
+While a map visualization may have been a good choice for showing the geographical dispersion of customer locations, the bar chart was more effective at representing the comparison of customer count by location. <br>
 <br>

 *Identify the top 10 customers with the highest total transaction amounts.* <br>

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/a8fa4923-0395-40f8-bbe9-2f95bed3c9bf) <br>
 To identify the top 10 biggest spenders, I used a column chart with the customers’ social security numbers on the x-axis, and the sum of their transactions on the y-axis.
-I sorted by descending and filtered to show only the top 10.
+I sorted by descending order and filtered to show only the top 10.
 Please note: the visual is zoomed in, which magnifies the differences between the transaction amounts. <br>
 <br>

 #### **4. Functional Requirements - LOAN Application Dataset**<br>